crytic/attacknet/README.md

 ## Changelog

 **TBD**

+First public release!

+**New**
 - Added two new configuration options in the test planner:
   - target_node_multiplier, which duplicates the number of nodes on the network containing the client under test
   - targets_as_percent_of_network, which adds more non-test nodes to the network to improve client diversity testing
 - Added new fault options to the test planner:
   - Network latency faults
+  - Network packet loss faults
 - Beacon chain clients are now included in health checking.

+**Fixed**
+- Fixed an issue where the test planner's resultant network topology was non-deterministic
+- Fixed an issue where a dropped port-forwarding connection to a pod may result in a panic
+- Fixed an issue where Chaos Mesh would fail to find targets in networks with more than 10 nodes

 **Jan 30, 2024 version v0.3 (internal)**
 - Fixed the demo example suite